wtsi-npg/npg_ranger/docs/server.rst

 The default filter values should work for the majority of cases.
 Not using the default values will dramatically increase the chance of errors occurring; either through attempts to access forbidden data, or by attempting to merge files with non-matching references.

 Each filter can take value 'undef' to search for files where the attribute corresponding to given filter does not exist.
-Each filter can take value '' (empty string) to search for files, ignoring given filter.
+Each filter can take an empty string as a value to search for files without querying by the attribute corresponding to that filter.

 Each filter can be suffixed with '_not' to search for files with any value of the attribute *except* the given filter value.
-Giving value 'undef' to this form of the filter will return all files where teh attribute corresponding to the filter exists, regardless of value.
+Giving value 'undef' to this form of the filter will return all files where the attribute corresponding to the filter exists, regardless of value.

 Not specifying a filter in the query will filter by the default value if it exists, or otherwise will ignore that filter (the same as giving an empty string, above)